r4phf43l/wp.mercedes.especial/plugins/README.txt

-This plugins has your own licenses, and you must respect this licenses.
+These plugins has your own licenses, and you must respect this licenses.